FAQs

 The Library offers black and white and color printing for a fee through Papercut, WCM's print management system.
 A PaperCut account is required to print.
 There are two printers in the Library - one in the Library Commons on the first floor and one in the 24/7 Study Room.
 All computers in the Library print to the Library's printers.
 For more information, please visit Print and Photocopying.

-Where can I connect my laptop to a power outlet in the library?
+Where can I connect my laptop to a power outlet in the Library?

 The best places to connect your laptop to a power outlet are the study carrels in the sunken reading room.
 The outlets are under a removable wooden strip at the head of each desk.
 A few carrels in the stacks (on the side wall) have outlets in the task light under the carrel shelf.

-Where can I scan documents in the library?
+Where can I scan documents in the Library?

 You can scan documents on both Library printers.
 The printers are located in the Library Commons on the first floor, just past the SMARTDesk and in the 24/7 Study Room.
 Scanning is free but a PaperCut account is required to log into the printer.
 After logging into the printer with your PaperCut credentials, press the Use Device Functions button in the middle of the screen to enable the scanning tab at the top of the screen.
 Press the scanning tab to access the printers scanning mode.